 Especially if you’re just starting out in your freelance career, understanding how to ask for payment in an email to a client can seem a little bit daunting.
-Dealing with the financial side of things may even seem totally unnatural to you, particularly if you’re used to being handed a monthly paycheck and going on your merry way, without ever having to ask to be paid.
+Dealing with the financial side of things may even seem totally unnatural to you, particularly if you’re used to being handed a monthly paycheck and going on your merry way, without ever having to ask to be paid for an invoice template.

 Learning the proper freelancer email etiquette -- from responding promptly to using personal greetings -- will help you look more professional and build stronger, lasting client relationship (all great for your bottom line).
 But, there’s a special kind of etiquette that comes into play when asking for payment in an email.

 Whether it’s your very first freelance invoice or you’re dealing with a late-paying client, it’s important to know how to ask for payment professionally and politely.
 Here are just some of the things to keep in mind when you send a payment request email to your client.

 Knowing how to ask for payment in an email in a professional way -- in fact, knowing how to write professional emails in general -- is one of the most important skills you can learn as a consultant or freelancer.
 When asking for payment, you don’t want to come across as threatening or confrontational, but you still need to be firm and clear.